Stop retyping recipes

 Binding.
 Eggs hold ingredients together.
 The proteins coagulate (solidify) when heated, creating structure that keeps your muffin from falling apart.
 Without a binder, you get crumbles.

 Leavening.
 Whipped eggs trap air.
 That air expands in the oven, helping cakes and souffles rise.
-This is why angel food cake calls for a dozen egg whites.
+This is why angel food cake depends on many whipped egg whites.

 Emulsification.
 Egg yolks contain lecithin, a natural emulsifier that helps fat and water mix evenly.
 This is what gives cake batter that smooth, uniform consistency.

-Most recipes need eggs for two or three of these functions simultaneously.
+Most recipes need eggs for more than one function.
 A brownie recipe relies on eggs mostly for binding and moisture.
-A sponge cake relies on them mostly for leavening.
-Knowing which function matters most helps you choose the best egg substitute for baking your specific recipe.
+A sponge cake relies on their ability to trap air.
+Knowing which function matters most helps you choose a substitute for that recipe.

 Egg Function to Substitute Match